SkyflowFoundry/migration_scripts/README.md

 - **`source_account_access_token`**: Access token of the source account.
 - **`target_account_access_token`**: Access token of the target account.

-## Vault Schema Migration Script
+## Vault Schema Migration

-Use this script to create a vault with the source vault schema in the target account / environment.
+Use this script to create a vault with the source vault schema in the target account.

 #### Parameters:
 - **`source_vault_id`**: Source Vault ID.